mlswg/mls-protocol/draft-ietf-mls-protocol.md

 and when processing a Commit.

-The parent hash in a node U is valid with respect to a parent node P if the following criteria hold:
+The parent hash in a node U is valid with respect to a parent node P if the following criteria hold.
+Here C and S are the children of P (for "child" and "sibling"), with C being the child that is on the direct path of U (possibly U itself) and S the other child:

-* U is a descendant of P in the tree
+* U is a descendant of P in the tree.

-* The nodes between U and P in the tree are all blank
+* The resolution of C is equal to U added to the intersection of P's `unmerged_leaves` with the subtree under C.

-* The `parent_hash` field of U is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from U to P
+* The `parent_hash` field of U is equal to the parent hash of P with copath child S.

-* The sibling of every node with a blank parent between U (included) and P (excluded) has an empty resolution
-* `U.unmerged_leaves` is equal to the intersection between `P.unmerged_leaves`
-  and the leaves under U.
+These checks verify that U and P were updated at the same time (in the same UpdatePath), and that they were neighbors in the UpdatePath because the nodes in between them would have omitted from the filtered direct path.

 A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
 That is, if there is leaf node L and a sequence of parent nodes